In Taylor case, limits of law overcome calls for justice

 “Arrest the cops who killed Breonna Taylor” became a rallying cry this summer, emblazoned on T-shirts worn by celebrities and sports stars while protesters filled the streets demanding police accountability.
-In the end, none of the officers were charged with Taylor’s killing, although one was indicted for wildly shooting into neighboring apartments.
+In the end, none of the officers were charged with Taylor’s killing, although one was indicted for shooting into a neighboring home that had people inside.

-The outcome demonstrates the vast disconnect between the public’s perception of what justice should look like and the limits of the law when police use deadly force.
+The outcome demonstrates the vast disconnect between widespread public expectation of justice and the limits of the law when police use deadly force.

 “Criminal law is not meant to respond to every sorrow and grief,” Attorney General Daniel Cameron, the first African American elected to the job in Kentucky, told reporters after the grand jury announced its decision on Wednesday.
 “And that is, that is true here.
 But my heart breaks for the loss of Miss Taylor.”

 Taylor, a 26-year-old Louisville emergency medical worker studying to become a nurse, was shot several times in her hallway after three plainclothes narcotics detectives busted down the door of her apartment after midnight on March 13.
-The officers entered the home on a no-knock warrant as part of an investigation into a suspect who lived across town.
+The officers entered the home as part of an investigation into a suspect who lived across town.
 No drugs were found at Taylor’s home.

 But the officers who opened fire on Taylor were determined by prosecutors to be justified in using force because they acted in self defense.
-The officer who shot into a neighbor’s apartment and not at Taylor was the one who was charged with a felony.
+The officer who shot into a neighbor’s apartment was the one who was charged with a felony.
 Brett Hankison faces up to five years in prison on each of the three wanton endangerment charges.

 The grand jury’s decision was swiftly condemned by activists, celebrities and others as a shocking miscarriage of justice.
-Minutes after the announcement, demonstrators began to march down one of the main Louisville thoroughfares, chanting “No justice, no peace.”
+Minutes after the announcement, demonstrators began to march down a Louisville thoroughfare, chanting “No justice, no peace.”

 “The rallying cries that have been echoing throughout the nation have been once again ignored by a justice system that claims to serve the people,” said attorney Ben Crump, who is representing Taylor’s family.
 “But when a justice system only acts in the best interest of the most privileged and whitest among us, it has failed.”

-The long-awaited decision came amid calls for police reform across the U.S. spurred by the death of George Floyd in Minneapolis and other Black Americans by law enforcement.
-It also happened against the backdrop of a divisive election season that includes a fight over an open Supreme Court seatand repeated comments from President Donald Trump portraying demonstrators as violent mobs.
+The long-awaited decision came amid calls for police reform across the U.S., spurred by the death of George Floyd in Minneapolis and other Black Americans by law enforcement.
+The backdrop now includes a divisive election season, with a fight over an open Supreme Court seatand repeated comments from President Donald Trump portraying demonstrators as violent mobs.

 The fact that the officers were not only fired upon first but had a warrant allowing them to legally enter the apartment would have provided them with a powerful defense, experts said.
 That made Taylor’s case less clear cut than other recent killings that have stirred outrage, like that of Floyd, who died in May after a Minneapolis police officer pressed his knee into his neck for several minutes.